-CREDIT RISK: DISCLOSURES FOR PORTFOLIOS SUBJECT TO THE STANDARDISED APPROACH a) General Principle:
+CREDIT RISK: DISCLOSURES FOR PORTFOLIOS SUBJECT TO THE STANDARDISED APPROACH

 In accordance with RBI guidelines, the Bank had adopted Standardized Approach of the New Capital Adequacy Framework (NCAF) for computation of capital for Credit Risk with effect from 31.03.2009.
-In computation of capital, the bank has assigned risk weights to different asset classified as prescribed by the RBI.
+In computation of capital, the bank has assigned risk weights to different assets classified as prescribed by the RBI.